The Stochastic Reach-Avoid Problem and Set Characterization for Diffusions

-\begin{Remark} Observe that for the problem of reachability at the time $T$, (as defined in Definition \ref{def:RA terminal},) the above procedure is unnecessary if the set $A$ is open; see the required conditions for Proposition \ref{prop:Reach-Terminal}. \end{Remark}

 The following corollary asserts the application of the results developed in \secref{sec:Alternative Characterization} to the function $V_\eps$ in \eqref{V eps}.
-It not only simplifies the PDE characterization developed in \secref{sec:PDE} from discontinuous to continuous regime, but also provides a theoretical justification for deployment of existing PDE solvers (e.g., \cite{ref:Mitchell-toolbox}) for numerical purposes.
+The corollary not only simplifies the PDE characterization developed in \secref{sec:PDE} from discontinuous to continuous regime, but also provides a theoretical justification for deployment of existing PDE solvers (e.g., \cite{ref:Mitchell-toolbox}) for numerical purposes.
 This result in fact coincides with classical stochastic optimal control when the payoff function is continuous \cite[Theorem 8.2]{Crandali_Ishii_Lions_VoscositySolutions}.